mpetavy/prunsrv/README.md

 ### PRUNSRV in debug mode

-Use the paramater "--debug" to run PRUNSRV in debug mode.
+Use the parameter "--debug" to run PRUNSRV in debug mode.

 ### Samples